Visiting the Tigers Nest Bhutan; aka ‘Paro Taktsang’ Monastery in Bhutan

 - Bring some local money for the tea house, it’s such a cool spot to stop

-Finally, choosing a quality operator is important.
-I don’t love tours, I travel independently 99% of the time, but sometimes you have no choice, and Bhutan is one of the places, so make sure you choose a great company.
+Yes, visiting Bhutan is a little expensive.
+And it’s impossible to do on a ‘budget’.
+I travel independently 99% of the time, but sometimes you have no choice.
+Bhutan is one of the places, so make sure you choose a great company.
 I went with the guys from Bhutan Life Exposure, on a private tour, and it was nothing short of amazing, they even took me into their home for dinner, and maybe shared a few local beers in the pool halls of Paro!
 Thank you guys!
 I’d recommend their company for sure.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!